joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

     tests the password against certain strong password validation requirements.
     If the validation fails, an error occurs.
-As the example code shows, you can check the password ahead of time by calling the EncryptionKeyGenerator object’s `validateStrongPassword()` method.
+As the example code shows, you can check the password ahead of time by calling the EncryptionKeyGenerator object's `validateStrongPassword()` method.
 That way you can determine whether the password meets the minimum requirements for a strong password and avoid an error.